sartios/gatsby-blog-example/content/posts/02-03-2018-react-project-setup/index.md

 * cd my-app
 * create-react-app .

-The folder structure that it will create is the following:
+The generated folder structure is the following:

 ```
 my-app